Skip to Content Facebook Feature Image

 If the program expires, all housing-related financial assistance to fire survivors would cease and any units being leased directly through FEMA must be vacated, according to an agency notice.

-Maui County spokesperson Laksmi Abraham said the county was “working with the state and FEMA toward an extension and is optimistic that an extension will be granted.”
-FEMA declined to comment.
+The request is “currently under review,” according to FEMA spokesperson Daniel Llargues.
+Maui County spokesperson Laksmi Abraham said the county is “working with the state and FEMA toward an extension and is optimistic" it will be granted.

 While megafires in other states have destroyed more homes, Maui's fires created a unique crisis.
 Limited housing stock and the island’s remote location from the mainland U.S. made relocating survivors and rebuilding exceptionally difficult.